jhfhngj/BuniBuni/README.md

 ## 🧪 Build Philosophy

-> “No ears, no tail — just torque and chaos.”
+> “No ears, no tail — just hop and be cool.”

 BuniBuni is designed to be light enough to jump, expressive enough to feel alive, and reckless enough to be lovable.